Pentax K-1 II vs Sony A6500

 Studio photographers will appreciate that the Pentax K-1 II (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the K-1 II and the A6500 are recent models that are part of the current product line-up.
-The A6500 replaced the earlier Sony A6300, while the K-1 II followed on from the Pentax K-1.
+The K-1 II is a recent model that features in the current product line-up of Pentax.
+In contrast, the A6500 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Pentax K-1 II and the Sony A6500?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.